telefonicaid/fiware-monitoring/ngsi_event_broker/README.md

 a single library bundled in a Debian (.deb) or RedHat (.rpm) package.
 Assuming FI-WARE package repositories are configured, just use the proper tool (such as `apt-get` or `rpm`) to install `fiware-monitoring-ngsi-event-broker` package.
-Currently, packages for these are distributions are released:
+Currently, packages for these distributions are released:

 * Ubuntu 12.04 LTS